menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 * Feature 6: List of entries <details><p>This is a Materialize list to display each entry as they are added by a user.
 The list items display the 'Beer' and 'Brewed by' data fields prominently.
 There is a collapsible body triggered by the arrow button to reveal the rest of the data fields per entry.
 <br>These are 'Drank at' - to record the users location.
 'On Date', 'Comments', 'Rating' and to acknowledge the times we are currently living in, I thought it would be a cool feature to add a 'Social Distancing Observed?' field signifying if the location the user was drinking in was practising social distancing.
 I opted for a switch on the 'add' and 'edit' pages which proved quite tricky to code in terms of writing and reading to the database and getting it displayed properly on the app after writing and/or editing but I think it was worth the effort.
-<br> There are also 'Edit' and 'Delete' buttons to the left of every entry.
-These along with the arrow button have Materialize logos and tooltips denoting their functionality.</p>
+<br> There are also 'Edit' and 'Delete' buttons to the left of every entry fulfilling User Story 3.
+These along with the arrow button have Materialize logos and tooltips denoting their functionality, fulfilling User Story 2.</p>
 <br>
 ![list](https://user-images.githubusercontent.com/48594804/94612336-e11e2380-029a-11eb-907e-a49cd4139b12.PNG)